-Metallurgical and Materials Engineering plays a role in all manufacturing processes which convert raw materials into useful products adapted to human needs.
-The primary goal of the Metallurgical and Materials Engineering undergraduate program is to provide undergraduates with the fundamental knowledge associated with materials-processing, their properties, and their selection and application.
-Upon graduation, students will have the necessary background and skills for successful careers in materials-related industries; or for pursuit of graduate education in materials research and technology development and related fields.
+Materials play a major role in the development, utilization, and advancement of technology in every engineering discipline and on a broader scale - society's way of life.
+The Department of Metallurgical & Materials Engineering offers two programs united in core beliefs to provide undergraduates with the fundamental knowledge associated with materials processing and manufacturing in the context of sustainability, material properties, and materials selection and application.
+Graduates of either program will have the necessary background and skills for successful careers in a wide variety of engineering industries that include mining, aerospace, automotive, electronic, biomedical and many more; or for pursuit of graduate education in materials research and technology development and related fields.